 Antioch College is committed to the goal of achieving equal opportunity for all and, accordingly, does not discriminate on the basis of race, color, sex, sexual orientation, gender identity, expression and characteristics, age, religion, national or ethnic origin, visible or invisible disability, or status as a disabled veteran of the Vietnam era.
 The College complies with federal and state legislation and regulations regarding nondiscrimination.
 This policy applies to faculty and staff, applicants for faculty and staff positions, students and applicants for educational programs and activities.
 Inquiries concerning this policy should be addressed to the Office of the President.

 Find out more information about the following roles by clicking the title or "Read more" links.

-Antioch College invites applications for a tenure-track position in Mathematics and Statistics starting in September 2014 or earlier.
-Candidates must have a Ph.D. in Mathematics, Statistics, or a related field and evidence of successful teaching experience in math and statistics at the undergraduate level.
-Candidates should demonstrate a commitment to rigorous undergraduate education in a liberal arts environment and an ability to develop innovative, interdisciplinary courses in mathematics,...
+Antioch College seeks a broadly trained human physiologist for a tenure track Assistant Professor position in Human Physiology starting September 1, 2016.
+Candidates must have a Ph.D. in Human Physiology or a closely related field.
+Evidence of successful undergraduate teaching experience in human physiology, general biology, and other upper-level biomedical courses is preferred.
+Candidates should demonstrate a commitment to rigorous undergraduate education in a liberal arts environment and an...
 Read more

 Antioch College seeks a broadly trained cell & molecular biologist for a tenure track Assistant Professor position in Biochemistry and Molecular Biology starting September 1, 2016.
 Candidates must have a Ph.D. in Cell & Molecular Biology, Biochemistry, or a closely related field; expertise in cell & molecular biology preferred.
 Evidence of successful teaching experience in biochemistry, molecular biology and/or general biology at the undergraduate level is preferred.
 Candidates...
 Read more